 - 706.2a A copy acquires the color of the object it's copying because that value is derived from its mana cost or color indicator.
 A copy acquires the abilities of the object it's copying because those values are derived from its rules text.
-A copy doesn't wind up with two values of each ability (that is, it doesn't copy the object's abilities and its rules text, then have that rules text define a new set of abilities). - 706.3.
+A copy doesn't wind up with two values of each ability (that is, it doesn't copy the object's abilities and its rules text, then have that rules text define a new set of abilities). - 706.2b Once an object has been copied, changing the copiable values of the original object won't cause the copy to change, - 706.2c If a static ability generates a continuous effect that's a copy effect, the copiable values that effect grants are determined only at the time that effect first starts to apply. - 706.3.
 The copy's copiable values become the copied information, as modified by the copy's status (see rule 110.6).
 Objects that copy the object will use the new copiable values.

-Example: Vesuvan Doppelganger reads, "You may have Vesuvan Doppelganger enter the battlefield as a copy of any creature on the battlefield except it doesn't copy that creature's color and it gains 'At the beginning of your upkeep, you may have this creature become a copy of target creature except it doesn't copy that creature's color.
+Example: Vesuvan Doppelganger reads, "You may have Vesuvan Doppelganger enter the battlefield as a copy of any creature on the battlefield, except it doesn't copy that creature's color and it gains 'At the beginning of your upkeep, you may have this creature become a copy of target creature, except it doesn't copy that creature's color.
 If you do, this creature gains this ability."
 A Vesuvan Doppelganger enters the battlefield as a copy of Runeclaw Bear (a 2/2 green Bear creature with no abilities).
 Then a Clone enters the battlefield as a copy of the Doppelganger.
 The Clone is a 2/2 blue Bear named Runeclaw Bear that has the Doppelganger's upkeep-triggered ability.